Career Timeline of Hunter Biden: Major Achievements and Milestones

 In 2013, Hunter Biden became a founding board member of BHR Partners, a Chinese investment company.

 In February 2014, Hunter Biden was discharged administratively from the Navy Reserve after a routine urinalysis revealed cocaine in his system.
-Biden attributed the result to having smoked a cigarette that he had asked a group of men outside a store to give him, claiming the cigarette contained cocaine as well as tobacco.
 He did not appeal the discharge.

-In April 2014, Hunter Biden joined the board of Burisma Holdings owned by Ukrainian oligarch Mykola Zlochevsky.
+In April 2014, Hunter Biden joined the board of Burisma Holdings owned by Ukrainian oligarch Mykola Zlochevsky, who was facing a money laundering investigation.

 In 2014, Hunter Biden held the position of counsel in the law firm Boies Schiller Flexner LLP.

-In 2014, Hunter Biden joined the board of Burisma Holdings, a large private natural gas producer in Ukraine.
+In 2014, Hunter Biden joined the board of Burisma Holdings, a major private natural gas producer in Ukraine.

 2016: Lobbying on Behalf of Burisma

-In 2016, Hunter Biden lobbied the U.S. State Department on behalf of Burisma to help secure a potentially lucrative energy project in Italy.
+In 2016, Hunter Biden lobbied the U.S. State Department on behalf of Burisma to help secure a potentially lucrative energy project in Italy while his father was still Vice President, including writing a letter to the U.S. ambassador to Italy.

 In 2017, Hunter Biden acquired a 10% stake in BHR Partners at a discount to actual value and with borrowed money.